How to financially deal after you've been laid off

 Pare it right back, for now.
 So look at what you absolutely need: shelter, food, transport and bills.

-I say right now because you need an idea of how much you absolutely need to live on during this transition period.
+I say right now because you need an idea of the minimum monthly amount you absolutely need to live on during this transition period.
 Can your severance, employment benefits and emergency fund cover that?
 And for how many months?

 You may not need to pare back to your bare-bones budget but at least you know the number.